shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 62. Non-max suppression ― The non-max suppression technique aims at removing duplicate overlapping bounding boxes of a same object by selecting the most representative ones.
 After having removed all boxes having a probability prediction lower than 0.6, the following steps are repeated while there are boxes remaining:

-⟶Tłumienie non-max ― (ang. non-max suppression) to technika, która ma na celu wyeliminowanie duplikatów ramek tego samego obiektu poprzez wybieranie najbardziej reprezetatywnych.
-Po usunięciu wszystkich ramek, których prawdopodobieństwo wynosiło poniżej 0,6, powtarzane są następujące kroki na pozostałuch ramkach:
+⟶Tłumienie non-max ― (ang. non-max suppression) to technika, która ma na celu wyeliminowanie duplikatów ramek tego samego obiektu poprzez wybieranie najbardziej reprezentatywnych.
+Po usunięciu wszystkich ramek, których prawdopodobieństwo wynosiło poniżej 0,6, powtarzane są następujące kroki na pozostałych ramkach:

 63. [For a given class, Step 1: Pick the box with the largest prediction probability., Step 2: Discard any box having an IoU⩾0.5 with the previous box.]